Slippery When Wet Signs 101: Materials, Durability and What to Buy

 Below, we break down each material commonly used - plus where and why you’d use it.

-Best for: High-traffic indoor areas, tiled surfaces, lobbies, commercial kitchens
+Best for: High-traffic indoor areas, tiled floors, lobbies commercial kitchens

 Example: